mabartlett/TCSS422Notes/_topics/05_threads.md

 int pthread_join(pthread_t thread, void **value_ptr)
 {% endhighlight %}

+This also returns 0 upon success and an error code upon failure.
+The argument `**value_ptr` is usually `NULL`.
+If you really want to know what it's for, just read the man pages, alright!

 In C, the keyword **volatile** denotes that a variable is shared by multiple threads.
 This name is fitting because shared threads are often desynchronized, which can cause problems like race conditions, so be careful.